tryoxiss/tryoxiss.github.io/source/about.md

 My block policy is **extremely aggressive** to keep my feed clean.
 I deal with enough shit as it is, and I don't my fedi to make me deal with more.
 Common block reasons include:

-I have an **extremely aggressive** block policy to keep my feed clean.
-If I have blocked you, its probably nothing personal you just touched a subject I keep away from.
-Block reasons include but are not limited to:
 -  *posting common trigers or repeatedly posting long notes without a content warning, or my triggers without a content warning* (not listing them here, I have too many bad actors trying to get a rise out of me, sorry.
 Feel free to dm for them).
 - Federating with a large number of bad actors
 - Having people who are witch hunting me and not taking action within ~16 hours of my report (I don't care if thats one bad apple, because that is one *really bad* apple), or having people who endorse people who are doing it.
 - Being un/lowly moderated
 - Anarcho Anything (`An*`).
 Its not a system that works, because it is not even a system.
 Its doomed to evolve into another system.
 Like "Anarcho Communism", do you even REALISE how insaine you sound?
 "Anarchy (no govenment or ruling bodies) Communism (Wealth distributed via a ruling body)".
+- Overt consistant negativity.
+Some is fine, we all need a place to vent, but if you post nothing but depressing/negative things, then its a nope from me.

 ## Abbriviations / Terms